 The electric and magnetic fields given off by high-voltage infrastructure have a very low frequency (50 Hz).
-Elia is very much aware of local residents' concerns over the potential health risks posed by electromagnetic fields, and as such keeps them pleasant approach.
+Elia is very much aware of local residents' concerns over the potential health risks posed by electromagnetic fields, and as such keeps them informed as fully as possible.
+Around 112 measurements were performed in the field in 2016 at the request of local residents, and approximately thirty requests for information were handled.

 "As a nearby resident of the Stevin project, Elia and the association Houtland have offered to select trees that will help to reduce the visual impact of the new line.
-This is a constructive and forward to seeing the final result in spring.
+This is a constructive and pleasant approach.
+We are looking forward to seeing the final result in spring. once the trees have grown."